Nemog17/Minimalist-Shopping-App/README.md

 - **Dart:** The programming language used for app development.
 - **Flutter:** The UI toolkit used to build the cross-platform app for Android.

+## API Integration

+The project includes simple service classes for fetching products from two different APIs:

+- **Fake Store API:** Provides demo products used for quick testing.
+See `lib/services/fake_store_api.dart` for the implementation.
+- **WooCommerce REST API:** Allows connecting the app to a WooCommerce store.
+  Configuration details can be found in `lib/services/woocommerce_service.dart`.